svioletg/viMusBot/docs/console.md

 ### (dev) `test play <source> [flags]`

-> Tests the "play" command with a variety of scenarios.
+> Tests the "play" Discord command with a variety of scenarios.

 *Parameters:*
 - `source`